badsectorlabs/ludus/docs/docs/using-ludus/cli.md

 <blueprint-id>/
 ├── blueprint.yml         # display metadata
 ├── range-config.yml      # the range config
-├── requirements.yml      # auto-generated; pins galaxy role versions
+└── requirements.yml      # roles, collections, subscription_roles
-├── roles/                # copies of any local Ansible roles ├── templates/            # copies of any custom Packer template build dirs └── subscription_refs.yml # subscription role names (when applicable)
+└── thumbnail.png      # optional display thumbnail
 ```

-Subscription role bytes are not included — the importing instance must hold a license that grants those roles.
-See the [Private Role Catalog](../enterprise/subscription-roles/roles-overview.md).
+Blueprint export is a range config snapshot — refs to ansible roles and collections travel via `requirements.yml` and are re-resolved on the importer's instance.
+Custom local roles and Packer templates do not travel with a blueprint; distribute those via a [source](./sources.md) instead.

 ```
 Usage: